valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 5.0.5

 Modify the filtered command by replacing an existing argument with a new one.
-The specified `RedisModuleString` argument may be used by Redis after the filter context is destroyed, so it must not be auto-memory allocated, freed or used elsewhere.
+The specified `RedisModuleString` argument may be used by Valkey after the filter context is destroyed, so it must not be auto-memory allocated, freed or used elsewhere.